1903 Cumberland Bulldogs football team: Tulane

-Two days later still, Cumberland defeated Tulane 28-0.
+Two days later still, Cumberland outweighed and defeated Tulane 28-0.
+The starting lineup was Waterhouse (left end), M. L. Bridges (left tackle), M. O. Bridges (left guard), Smith (center), Lieper (right guard), Suddarth (right tackle), Spencer (right end), Smiser (quarterback), Anderson (left halfback), Head (right halfback), Minton (fullback).

 Postseason

 "SIAA championship game"

 Cumberland tied John Heisman's Clemson Tigers in a game billed as the SIAA championship.
 Cumberland rushed out to an early 11 to 0 lead.
 Wiley Lee Umphlett in Creating the Big Game: John W. Heisman and the Invention of American Football writes, "During the first half, Clemson was never really in the game due mainly to formidable line play of the Bridges brothers-giants in their day at 6 feet 4 inches-and a big center named "Red" Smith, was all over the field backing up the Cumberland line on defense.
 Clemson had been outweighed before, but certainly not like this."

 A contemporary account reads "The Clemson players seemed mere dwarfs as they lined up for the kickoff.
 To the crowd on the sidelines it didn't seem that Heisman's charges could possibly do more than give a gallant account of themselves in a losing battle."
 A touchdown was scored by fullback E. L. Minton (touchdowns were worth 5 points).
 Guard M. O. Bridges kicked the extra point.
 Halfback J. A. Head made another touchdown, but Bridges missed the try.